 Functional Movement Screen

 The functional movement screen is a tool that I, and thousands of other fitness and health professionals, use to assess fundamental movement patterns.
-After observing the movement, we determine where the person falls on this spectrum: has pain, can’t perform the movement, can perform it to an acceptable level, or can perform it perfectly.
-This is how we find our starting point: what you can train and condition, and what you must correct.
+A functional movement screen operates like this: After observing the movement, we determine where the person falls on this spectrum: has pain, can’t perform the movement, can perform it to an acceptable level, or can perform it perfectly.
+The functional movement screen is our starting point: what you can train and condition, and what you must correct.

 Let’s go back to our running example.
 Maybe you are not in pain right now, but what if you lack an essential movement needed for running?
 In order to run properly, your legs have to be able to do opposing movements while your core has to stabilize your spine and pelvis.
 In the functional movement screen, we look at this pattern with an active straight leg raise.
 We see if you can move one leg forward without affecting the other leg and without any unnecessary hip or spine movement.
 If you can do it, then we know you have the capacity to run.
 If you can’t, then you should probably remove it from your program until you can do this movement pattern.

 I promise I don’t have anything against running.
 My goal is to show you a smarter way to train.
+A functional movement screen will help you figure this out.
 That means that sometimes when you take something away and learn how to do it better, you will see dramatic overall improvements.
 Plus, you are more likely to increase the length of your career.
 I want to share an analogy I once heard from Gray Cook, one of the founders of the functional movement screen.

 How would the results be?
 You know the answer.
 If they can’t read, reading a large book is not the answer.
 Yet, this is exactly what we do with training.
 “You can’t squat?
 Put some weight on your body and keep trying.”